 Bachelor of Arts

-- Equips students with an in-depth Christian foundation to Family life.
+- Equips students with an in-depth Christian view on the foundations of Family life.

 - Teaches the use of Genograms for helping families or individuals.

-- Equips students to be qualified mentors to families or individuals.
+- Equips students to be coach/mentor families or individuals.

 - Compares different societal family issues and models, addresses healthy sexual wholeness.